 - Inner Demons: Twilight Sparkle is horrified when she uncovers a prophecy that seems to foretell her becoming an Ultimate Evil and taking over Equestria.
 After discovering the prophecy, she's plagued by Bad Dreams about being consumed by her inner darkness, one of which opens with seeing herself proclaim her rule to the terrified citizens of Ponyville.
 Eventually, however, the darkness consumes her, and she becomes the thing she feared.

 - Nia in Tengen Toppa Gurren Solvernia.
-Up to chapter 18, she was The Messiah, then Kamina dies.
+Up to chapter 18, she was a Messianic Archetype, then Kamina dies.
 And the effect of his death on her is so bad that, adding to the depression, she develops an evil Split Personality inside her mind that manifests as a sentient shadow resembling an older version of her as its shape that wouldn't lose any opportunity to get free.

-: "Look at it!
+Shadow!Nia:: "Look at it!
 Look at what you are capable of!
 Look at how you killed them: the beastmen who dared to oppose you, your so-called friends who held you back, all of them dead at your hand.
-And you enjoyed every second of it.
+And you enjoyed every second of it."

-- Rachel of the Animorphs goes through a process with results practically identical to Kirk in Star Trek's "The Enemy Within" with a split into agressive and passive personality characteristics, each with their own flaws that get counterbalanced with the other strengths and with the passive side being frightened of the agressive violent tendencies of the other.
+- Rachel of the Animorphs goes through a process with results practically identical to Kirk in Star Trek's "The Enemy Within" with a split into aggressive and passive personality characteristics, each with their own flaws that get counterbalanced with the other strengths and with the passive side being frightened of the aggressive violent tendencies of the other.

 - As the series goes on, Rachel (no longer split) gets more and more worried about her emerging Blood Knight tendencies.